IntelliTect/EssentialCSharp/README.md

 This project contains the source code for the book **Essential C#** by Mark Michaelis (Addison-Wesley).

+## Checkout the online resource that walks through all code samples in this repository at [EssentialCSharp.com](https://essentialcsharp.com)

 ## Sample Code Guide

 Ensure one of the following frameworks is installed at the latest version.

 - [.NET](https://www.microsoft.com/net/core) (All) - This project is currently tested against .NET 8.0, 7.0, and 6.0.
-- [Visual Studio](https://www.visualstudio.com) contains .NET Core to get up and running.
+- [Visual Studio](https://visualstudio.microsoft.com/downloads/) contains .NET Core to get up and running.
 Not to mention, it's a great IDE that makes it easy to get started.

 ### Download the Code